 268 North Main Street Johnnie's Sohio Service operated on the corner of Main Street and Bradstreet Road circa 1960s.
 Bill's Donuts was previously located at the intersection of Franklin and Main streets.
-At that location, requests from third-shift NCR employees looking for a treat on the way home, led Bill's Donuts to remain open 24 hours a day.
+At that location, requests from 3rd shift NCR employees looking for a treat on the way home, led Bill's Donuts to remain open 24 hours a day.
 The shop moved to its current location in 1979.
 Their delicious pastries combined with the hometown family atmostphere has Bill's Donuts consistently winning awards for one of the best donut shops in the country.
+Young at Heart Challenge-Describe your perfect donut.

-- Young at Heart Challenge-Describe your perfect donut. - Continue walking south on North Main Street.
+• Continue walking south on North Main Street.

 232 North Main Street.
 Before 1813, a log schoolhouse was built on this lot to educate area children.
-The current brick building was erected in 1874.
+This brick building was erected in 1874.
 Students in grades 1-12 attended Schoolhouse No. 5 (also called Centerville Village School).
 This building was sold after classes from all nine local one-room schoolhouses and the first high school were consolidated into Washington Township School (currently Magsig Middle School) in 1924.
-The building has been remodeled for use as a restaurant, bank, and retail store.
+The building has been remodeled for use as a restaurant, bank and retail store.
 In 1968, Maurice Desjardins robbed the then First National Bank three times before being caught by authorities.
 You can read this story on our website under the Local History Events tab.
+Young at Heart Challenge- Find the 1874 cornerstone at the base of the building.